MikeRogers0/LivePage/README.md

 #### TODO

- * Simplify the english on the options pages.
+ * Simplify the English on the options pages.
  * Add permissions explanations into the description
+ *

 ## Footnotes